satish2121111/Demo/README.md

 # Demo
-This i demo for Git &amp; Github
+This i demo for Git &amp; Github.